 - The examining team recommend the exam technique of ‘sweeping’ the paper.
 This echoes the exam technique recommendation we made earlier in this guide.

 - Read carefully!
 As ever, students made mistakes because they missed vital words and phrases and so answered the question incorrectly.
-Also some students answered ‘D’ for questions with only A, B, C options – a silly mistake.
+Also, some students answered ‘D’ for questions with only A, B, C options – a silly mistake.

 - Do more practice questions.
-The examining team note, “As the syllabus is very broad, there is a limit to how much information can be absorbed by reading and note taking alone, and there is a strong case for practising questions [as much as possible!]”
+The examining team note, “As the syllabus is very broad, there is a limit to how much information can be absorbed by reading and note-taking alone, and there is a strong case for practising questions [as much as possible!]”

-Hopefully this taster proves how in-depth these examiner’s reports are – and they’re available for every sitting since June 2013.
-One of the best things you can do to pass ACCA Accountant in Business is go back through these reports, print them out, highlight them – and take the examiners’ comments on board.
+Hopefully, this taster proves how in-depth these examiner’s reports are – and they’re available for every sitting since June 2013.
+One of the best things you can do to pass ACCA Accountant in Business is to go back through these reports, print them out, highlight them – and take the examiners’ comments on board.
 Students that spend time on this consistently do better than students who don’t.